systemhalted/systemhalted.github.io/_posts/2022-02-10-how-to-read-a-book.md

 References
 ==========
-[^1]: Link to the post on LinkedIn https://www.linkedin.com/posts/systemhalted_reading-booksreadin2021-activity-6886145172648837120-PR9d.
+[^1]: Link to the post on [LinkedIn](https://www.linkedin.com/posts/systemhalted_reading-booksreadin2021-activity-6886145172648837120-PR9d).
 I will cross-post it here oned day.
-[^2]: If you are not connected with me on LinkedIn, here is the link: https://www.linkedin.com/in/systemhalted/
+[^2]: If you are not connected with me on [LinkedIn](https://www.linkedin.com/in/systemhalted/).
+Be sure to mention why do you want to connect with me.
 [^3]: If you are not already connected with me on GoodReads, please do.
-Here is the link: www.goodreads.com/systemhalted
+[Here is the link](www.goodreads.com/systemhalted)